American Book Company (1996)

 American Book Company is a textbook and software publishing company.
 Its main focus is on standardized test preparation materials.
 It offers books covering language arts, mathematics, science, and social studies tests.
 The company also produces transparencies, basic review books, and ACT and SAT preparation books.

 It currently publishes nearly 200 materials, most of them specifically developed for Alabama, Arizona, California, Florida, Georgia, Indiana, Louisiana, Maine, Maryland, Minnesota, Mississippi, Nevada, New Jersey, North Carolina, Ohio, South Carolina, Tennessee, and Texas.

 Company history

 American Book Company was founded in 1996 by Dr. Frank Pintozzi, a professor of reading and English as a Second Language at Kennesaw State University, and Colleen Pintozzi, a math teacher and supervisor of General Educational Development programs.

 They began writing textbooks for nearby South Carolina.
 After finding success, they created more books for states across the country.

 Book Features

 American Book Company books have frequent references to standards provided by state departments of education.
 Each book is based around multiple practice tests modeled after the relevant state test.

 Many of the company's books include links to online modules curated by the National Science Teachers Association's sciLINKS program.

-Validation Study

-In 2006, publishing consultant Lois Eskin Associates studied the effects of using American Book Company books to prepare for standardized tests.
-The goal of the study was to find if students were more likely to pass standardized tests after studying with American Book Company books.
-The study included schools in Alabama, California, Florida, Georgia, Indiana, Louisiana, South Carolina, and Texas.

-Results were positive, with every school showing success attributed to American Book Company.
-In particular, Tranquillity High School increased its pass rate on the CAHSEE by 135%.